Asphalt 9 Legends 2020 Review and Guides

 Unlike the 360 turns, shockwave is done the same way in all three control schemes.
 Regardless if you use Touchdrive, Tilt-to-Steer, or Tap-to-Steer, Shockwave is being performed by Double-Tapping the Nitro icon, when Nitro is full.

 To play with friends, you must be in the same club.
-Asphalt 9: Legends allows up to 8 club friends to play together in the same race.
+The game allows up to 8 club friends to play together in the same race.
 One Friend should create a race so that others can join.
 If you want to join a race created by someone on your friend list, tap Club Chat on the side of the main menu and the invite message should be there with a button you tap to join.

 If you want to create a race, in the Home screen, find the My Club tab and tap it.
 Then, you can see the Club Race option on the bottom menu.
 Tap it.
 The Create button should be on the top-right side of the Club Race screen.
 Once you tap Create, it will open up the create race screen, from which you can customize and select various options, and invite friends.